 Couples often start their married life in a tiny starter home, upgrade to a slightly larger home to raise a few kids, and then stay in that hopefully mortgage-free home in retirement.
 But many retirees no longer need a several bedroom home.
 And even if your spacious home is paid off, by the time you retire, which is increasingly unlikely, your costs for maintenance and utilities are inherently higher.

 Done right, downsizing can still be a good idea.
-You might not only walk away with more money.
-You’ll also simplify your life, reduce your home maintenance and utility costs for years to come.
+You might not walk away with more money.
+But, you’ll simplify your life, reduce your home maintenance and utility costs for years to come.
 To reach that happy outcome, you need to steer around the unexpected pitfalls that make downsizing so dicey.